-In line with current guidance parents may seek to request admission to the school for a child out of their chronological age group.
-If parents wish to make such an application a further information should be sought from the School or through the Nottingham City Council School Admissions Team.
+In line with current guidance, including guidance for Summer-born children, parents may seek to request admission to the school for a child out of their chronological age group.
+If you are a Nottingham City resident and wish to make such an application, a written request should be submitted to Nottingham City Council's School Admissions Team.